Where to Stay in Florence: Best Areas for First-Time Visitors (2026)

 Where to Stay in Florence: Quick Facts

-• Best for train and airport access: Santa Maria Novella for station convenience and airport tram connections.
+• Best for train and airport access: Santa Maria Novella.

-• Best for art-focused travelers: San Marco and Santissima Annunziata for museum access and quieter nights.
+• Best for art-focused travelers: San Marco and Santissima Annunziata.

 Florence Neighborhood Cheat Sheet

-Santa Maria Novella Train arrivals, airport tram, convenience Less atmospheric in some blocks Practical and central
+Santa Maria Novella Train arrivals and airport tram Some streets feel less historic Practical and central

-San Marco / Santissima Annunziata Art-focused trips, quieter mornings Less nightlife energy Refined and peaceful
+San Marco / Santissima Annunziata Museums and quieter nights Less nightlife Peaceful and cultural

 Best Areas to Stay in Florence